kapferer/Predictor/README.md

 - <b></predictor_input_file></b> indicates the end of a Predictor parameter-file

-\section database-file The Database XML-File for Predictor
+# The Database XML-File for Predictor

 In this file basic database-information is stored.